danlentz/clj-uuid/README.md

 A Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by RFC-4122.
-The essential nature of the service it provides is an enormous _namespace_ and a mathematical model by means of which one interacts with it.
+The essential nature of the service it provides is that of an enormous _namespace_ and a deterministic mathematical model by means of which one navigates it.

-The provided namespace represents an _inexhaustable_ resource and as suc can be used in a variety of ways not feasible using traditional techniques rooted in the notions imposed by finite resources.
+The provided namespace represents an _inexhaustable_ resource and as such can be used in a variety of ways not feasible using traditional techniques rooted in the notions imposed by finite resources.
 When I say "inexhaustable" this of course is slight hyperbolie, but not by much.
 The upper bound on the representation implemented by this